D-Deo/pomelo-flash-tcp/README.md

 it`s a simple component for supporting pomelo-hybridconnector(tcp)

-version: 0.0.3a
+version: 0.0.4a

 features:

-1. support routeDict

-2. support server port of protobuf (server to client)
+1. support client port of protobuf (client encode and server decode)

 ================